LivingLogic/LivingLogic.Python.xist/docs/UL4_Methods.rst

 		<?print c.abslum(f).lum() == c.lum() + f?>

-	(except for rounding errors and when the modified luminance would be smaller that 0 or larger than 1).
+	(except for rounding errors and when the modified luminance would be smaller than 0 or larger than 1).

 ``rellum(f)``
 	Return a new color with ``f`` used to modify the luminance of the original